skip to content

 Projects are dreary and lingering

-EDI projects being complex are normally long running.
-In certain scenarios, given the fact that the time-consuming nature of EDI testing, the number of trading companies involved and their changing internal architecture, such projects face enormous challenges in fixing.
 At the very least, even a mid-size EDI project requires six months of work, with lots of potential for delays and cost overruns.
-On the other hand, an e-commerce ERP integration is a much simpler plug-and-play solution, with no headache, no big intricacy, no need to wait for months – a simple solution to all the labyrinthine problems.
+On the other hand, an e-commerce ERP integration is a much simpler plug-and-play solution with no major complexity and no need to wait for months.